brittanymoore/angular-vertex/README.md

 * end-to-end testing with protractor
 * some angular-cli support**

-**This project was not built with angular-cli, but has the minimal support required to use ng generate (because its awesome).
+**This project was not built with angular-cli, but has the minimal support required to use ng generate (because it's awesome).

+KNOWN ISSUES:
+With the latest version of angular, MockBackend throws an error when used with AOT compilation.
+Since mocks aren't used in prod, this isn't a gamebreaker, but it means you can't validate your app with the mocks and AOT right now.
+I've seen an update in the angular repo that should fix this, but I'm not sure which release it'll be in.

 ## Getting Started